-All of the settings in this dialog are saved in a text file that is named StartupOptions.ini.
+All of the settings in the Startup Options dialog are saved in a text file that is named StartupOptions.ini.
 This file can be deleted or overwritten at any time without any harm.
 The CSV Editor program will automatically overwrite the file StartupOptions.ini every time you close the program.
-An example of the contents of a StartupOptions.ini file is shown below.